Test centre computer-based exam

 For a full list of what you can and can't bring with you, please review your confirmation email from Pearson VUE prior to your appointment.

-Each time you enter the exam room, the supervisor will check for any hidden prohibited items.
+Each time you enter the exam room, the supervisor will check for any hidden prohibited items to ensure the security of the exam.
 They may ask you to:

 - Show your ears